Ring around the Midnightsun

 Day 5

-Our today´s destination is the famous area of the lake Mývatn.
+Today we go sightseeing.
+Today‘s destination is the famous area of the lake Mývatn.
 We visit the pseudo craters of Skútustaðir, the bizarre lava formations of Dimmuborgir and the bubbling mud pools of Námaskarð.
 On the way back home, we will have a look at the historical waterfall Goðafoss, which played an important role during Christianisation of Iceland around the year 1000.

 After dinner at Grýtubakki, we saddle our horses and go for a two to three-hour ride in the surroundings of our farm.
-Around midnight we will find a beautiful place to enjoy the midsummer night in company of our horses.
+Around midnight, we will find a beautiful place to enjoy the midsummer night in company of our horses.
 Overnight stay at Grýtubakki.

 Mittsommernacht Mitternachtssonne